- Prosecutors say 74 were arrested as Occupy Wall Street returns to Zuccotti Park

 - "Welcome to New York City!" filmmaker Michael Moore writes

-New York (CNN) -- New York police arrested dozens of people in lower Manhattan as the Occupy Wall Street movement marked six months of protests, authorities said Sunday.
+New York police arrested dozens of people in lower Manhattan as the Occupy Wall Street movement marked six months of protests, authorities said Sunday.

 Protesters attempted to re-occupy Zuccotti Park, the downtown plaza where demonstrators were encamped in the first two months of the movement, on Saturday.
 Police made 74 arrests as they forced them out of the park, the Manhattan district attorney's office told CNN.